How Deep Will The Solar Crash Be?

 However, potentially, such periods of panel glut can be highly damaging to companies:

-- The price erosion itself compresses margins, it's not unusual for second tier companies to experience negative margins In these periods.
+- The price erosion itself compresses margins; it's not unusual for second tier companies to experience negative margins in these periods.

 - Oversupply boosts inventories, which are costly in and by themselves.
 Either these inventories are written down, further eroding finances, or they're dumped onto the markets at steep discounts, leading to further price erosions.